 What is Pro:Idiom?

-The delivery of Pro:Idiom encrypted HDTV signals requires a distribution system that allows a central decoder in a hotel to decrypt video from a high definition headend or satellite feed and re-encode it for secure delivery to TV sets in each room.
+The delivery of Pro:Idiom encrypted HDTV signals requires a TV distribution system that allows a central decoder in a hotel to decrypt video from a high- definition headend or satellite feed and then re-encode it for secure delivery to TV sets in each room that are equipped with the Pro:Idiom chip or to a set-top box for each TV.

-With legacy systems, set top boxes are a possible signal security fail point in your Hotel TV system and a COM3000 Pro:Idiom 4K/High Defnition Headend system eliminates that signal security fail point.
+With legacy headend TV systems, set-top boxes are a possible signal security fail point in your Hotel TV system and a COM3000 4K/High Definition Headend system eliminates that signal security fail point.

-A hotel television signal encrypted with Pro:Idiom requires a HD TV that can decrypt that signal.
-LG, Samsung, Panasonic, Sharp, and Philips manufacture hospitality televisions that have an integrated Pro:Idiom chip to make that encrypted signal visible on the TV.
+An encrypted hotel television signal requires a TV that can decrypt that signal.
+LG, Samsung, Panasonic, Sharp, and Philips manufacture hospitality televisions that have an integrated Pro:Idiom chip to make that encrypted signal visible on the TV without the need for converter boxes.

 Call Barry at 1-800-951-1979 Today